Keyboard shortcuts

 • Alternative: Monitor for JWT libraries that don’t depend on RSA crate

-Last Updated: June 22, 2025 Review Frequency: Quarterly or upon new RSA crate releases
+Last Updated: 2026-05-11 (revised for v0.5.0 MySQL support) Review Frequency: Quarterly or upon new RSA crate releases